 Your sexual past doesn’t define you in any way.
 So, no matter how many times the conversation comes up, don’t talk about exactly how many people you’ve slept with.
 Give them a ballpark figure if they’re persistent and keep asking about it.
 But that’s all.

 Do you miss your ex?
 It’s normal to get nostalgic about your past relationship and miss your ex sometimes.
 You might compare your past relationship to the current one or miss something that your current relationship lacks.
 While you could suggest they start doing that particular thing for you, don’t tell them it’s because you used to do it with your ex and miss it.
+This will only lead to hurt feelings and likely damage the relationship.

 If you’ve cheated once in any of your past relationships and felt guilty enough to swear off cheating for the rest of your life, your current partner doesn’t need to know about it.
 This is a sensitive issue and could be a lot for your partner to handle.